S1lentcodes/silent_customs/README.md

-# Svelte Template
+# Simple customs ui
-## Work in progress to explain the different parts of this svelte template.
+## Do what ever you want with this idc.